datvidc/web_project_4/README.md

 # Project 5: Around The U.S.
-6. Opening the Picture Popup

 7. Smooth Popup Opening and Closing
+Last time I used transition: all .3s;
+    transition: all .5s .2s;

 Structure: